AstraZeneca coronavirus vaccine shortfall hobbles Australia’s rollout

 Complicating matters is AstraZeneca’s blood clot puzzle.
 France, Germany, Sweden and Canada are among those restricting the shot’s use in younger people, while Denmark and Norway have maintained a complete pause.

-Health authorities in Australia have said it is likely the vaccine is linked to the hospitalization of a 44-year-old Melbourne man with blood clots, almost two weeks after he received his injection.
+Health authorities in Australia have said it is likely the vaccine is linked to the hospitalization of a 44-year-old Melbourne man with blood clots, almost two weeks after he received his Oxford-AstraZeneca injection.

-But so far Australia is sticking with the drug, with regulators saying the benefits outweigh the risk.
+But so far, Australia is sticking with the drug, with regulators saying the benefits outweigh the risks.

-Australia began manufacturing the AstraZeneca vaccine in Melbourne in November, but officials say it is taking time to get the locally produced doses tested and quality approved.
+Australia began manufacturing the Oxford-AstraZeneca vaccine in Melbourne in November, but officials say it is taking time to get the locally produced doses tested and quality-approved.
 The eventual plan is to produce a million doses a week.

 On Wednesday, a top health official sought to put a positive spin on the vaccine program.

-“It’s ramping up rapidly,” federal health department secretary Brendan Murphy told reporters.
+“It’s ramping up rapidly,” Brendan Murphy, the federal health department secretary, told reporters.
 Doctors “are putting vaccines in arms,” he said.
-However, he conceded the supply snafu has left some doctors with few doses.
+However, he conceded the supply problem has left some doctors with few doses.

 Australia isn’t the only place to go from a world-leading response to playing catch-up.